Why get vaccinated?

 Tell your vaccine provider if the person getting the vaccine:

-- Has had an allergic reaction after a previous dose of meningococcal B vaccine, or has any severe, life-threatening allergies.
+- Has had an allergic reaction after a previous dose of yellow fever vaccine, or has any severe, life threatening allergies.

 - Is pregnant or breastfeeding.

 People with minor illnesses, such as a cold, may be vaccinated.
-People who are moderately or severely ill should usually wait until they recover before getting meningococcal B vaccine.
+People who are moderately or severely ill should usually wait until they recover before getting yellow fever vaccine.

 Risks of a vaccine reaction